Marble Adhesive

 How to bond plastic to marble

 Adiseal is suitable at bonding most types of plastics to marble.
 As with metal, clean the plastic thoroughly to make sure any dust, oil, grease, paint or any other dirt is removed before applying the adhesive.
 Scratching the surface of the plastic will increase the surface area increasing the strength of the bond between plastic & marble.
-Adiseal is not suitable for plastics like polypropylene and polyethylene.
+Adiseal is suitable for use on some plastics like PVC but not suitable for some other plastics like polypropylene and polyethylene.

 How to stick marble